MicrosoftDocs/memdocs/sccm/develop/core/clients/collections/how-to-create-a-dynamic-collection.md

 5. Refresh the collection.

 ## Example
- The following example method creates a dynamic collection by using the[SMS_Collection Server WMI Class](../../../../develop/reference/core/clients/collections/sms_collection-server-wmi-class.md) and the [SMS_CollectionRuleQuery Server WMI Class](../../../../develop/reference/core/clients/collections/sms_collectionrulequery-server-wmi-class.md) classes and class properties.
+ The following example method creates a dynamic collection by using the [SMS_Collection Server WMI Class](../../../../develop/reference/core/clients/collections/sms_collection-server-wmi-class.md) and the [SMS_CollectionRuleQuery Server WMI Class](../../../../develop/reference/core/clients/collections/sms_collectionrulequery-server-wmi-class.md) classes and class properties.

  For information about calling the sample code, see [Calling Configuration Manager Code Snippets](../../../../develop/core/understand/calling-code-snippets.md).